jasonbender-c3x/Catpilot/replit.md

 - Configured Flask server for port 5000
 - Set up workflow and deployment
 - Added stub API endpoints for demo mode
+- Renamed from "The Pond" to "The Pound" with cat theme

 ## Resources